cc-d/logf/README.md

 # logfunc - @logf()

-### CURRENT VERSION: v1.7.0 | Last Change: Fixed Async exec time calc bug
+### CURRENT VERSION: v1.7.0

+### Last Change: Fixed Async exec time calc bug and added regression test

 `@logf()` is a Python decorator designed for uncomplicated and immediate addition of logging to functions.
 Its main goal is to provide developers with a tool that can be added quickly to any function and left in place without further adjustments.